On this page:

 Native fish recovery plan

-North Central CMA Waterwatch has engaged Barapa Land and Water Country Aboriginal Corporation to monitor 4 sites on the lower Loddon River and Box-Pyramid Creek as part of the Native fish recovery plan.
+North Central CMA Waterwatch engaged Barapa Land and Water Country Aboriginal Corporation to monitor 4 sites on the lower Loddon River and Box-Pyramid Creek as part of the Native fish recovery plan.
 The plan aims to restore native fish populations and ecological health in the Central Murray system by improving the natural values and connectivity of waterways.

 Waterbug training

-This 2 day event catered for all levels, including those new to the network and some experienced in Waterwatch and waterbug training, which focused on methods of waterbug identification.
-Following on from the regional coordinator training, 4 Waterwatch-funded regional community workshops were delivered by John Gooderham, Freshwater Ecologist, National Waterbug Blitz.
+Fourteen regional Waterwatch coordinators were involved in statewide waterbug training in the North East region in April 2022.
+This 2-day event catered for all levels, including those new to the network and some experienced in Waterwatch and waterbug identification.
+Following on from the regional coordinator training, 4 Waterwatch-funded regional community workshops were delivered.

 For further information on waterway citizen science and to read the Waterwatch and EstuaryWatch Annual Achievement Reports.